sheryllun/postureminder/readme.md

 **Features**

-- **In-app enable/disable** Easy way to turn off the extension so you don't embarrass yourself during a presentation.
+- **In-app on/off switch** Easy way to turn off the extension so you don't embarrass yourself during a presentation.
 - **Smart hide** Detects if you have been idle/away from the computer and will not show reminders until you return.
 - **Timed close or click close reminders**
 - **Walk reminders** In addition to sitting up straight, you should also step away from your device every once in a while.